Biomarkers Consortium - Plasma Aβ as a Predictor of Amyloid Positivity in Alzheimer's Disease

 A recently proposed research framework further defines patients affected by Alzheimer’s disease (AD) based on pathological hallmarks – especially levels of amyloid (Aβ) and tau, and neurodegeneration status (A/T/N) – not just based on symptoms or signs such as mild cognitive impairment (MCI).
 This research framework is intended to guide drug development studies by diagnosing AD with biomarkers at the earliest stages before the onset of symptoms (pre-symptomatic).

-The goal of this project is to perform an independent validation of the top-performing blood plasma Aβ assays and to determine which have the highest degree of correlation with amyloid PET or CSF Aβ levels.
+The goal of this project is to perform an independent validation of the top-performing blood plasma Aβ and pTau assays and to determine which have the highest degree of correlation with amyloid PET or CSF Aβ levels.
 If successful, this project will provide guidance to the research community on which assays might help to streamline clinical trials and facilitate easier and more affordable AD diagnosis.

 - AbbVie Inc.*

 - Alzheimer's Association®*